liqd/thentos/README.md

 To run executables or tests, you will need to install PostgreSQL.
 Depending on your setup, you may need to cast some authorization spells.
-Here is what works on debian (run as user postgres):
+Here is what works on debian:

 ```shell
 $ sudo -u postgres createuser thentos -d